Zero-point energy: Casimir batteries and engines

 A common assumption is that the Casimir force is of little practical use; the argument is made that the only way to actually gain energy from the two plates is to allow them to come together (getting them apart again would then require more energy), and therefore it is a one-use-only tiny force in nature.
-In 1984 Robert Forward published work showing how a "vacuum-fluctuation battery" could be constructed.
-The battery can be recharged by making the electrical forces slightly stronger than the Casimir force to reexpand the plates.
+In 1984 Robert Forward published work showing how a "vacuum-fluctuation battery" could be constructed; the battery can be recharged by making the electrical forces slightly stronger than the Casimir force to reexpand the plates.

-In 1995 and 1998 Maclay et al. published the first models of a microelectromechanical system (MEMS) with Casimir forces.
-While not exploiting the Casimir force for useful work, the papers drew attention from the MEMS community due to the revelation that Casimir effect needs to be considered as a vital factor in the future design of MEMS.
-In particular, Casimir effect might be the critical factor in the stiction failure of MEMS.

 In 1999, Pinto, a former scientist at NASA's Jet Propulsion Laboratory at Caltech in Pasadena, published in Physical Review his thought experiment (Gedankenexperiment) for a "Casimir engine".
 The paper showed that continuous positive net exchange of energy from the Casimir effect was possible, even stating in the abstract "In the event of no other alternative explanations, one should conclude that major technological advances in the area of endless, by-product free-energy production could be achieved."

-In 2001, Capasso et al. showed how the force can be used to control the mechanical motion of a MEMS device, The researchers suspended a polysilicon plate from a torsional rod – a twisting horizontal bar just a few microns in diameter.
-When they brought a metallized sphere close up to the plate, the attractive Casimir force between the two objects made the plate rotate.
-They also studied the dynamical behaviour of the MEMS device by making the plate oscillate.
-The Casimir force reduced the rate of oscillation and led to nonlinear phenomena, such as hysteresis and bistability in the frequency response of the oscillator.
-According to the team, the system's behaviour agreed well with theoretical calculations.